JayRmz/HackRank-30Days/README.md

 ## Day 2 - Operators

-### Objective
-In this challenge, you'll work with arithmetic operators.
-Check out the Tutorial tab for learning materials and an instructional video!

 ### Task
 Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.

 ## Day 3 - Intro to Conditional Statements

-### Objective
-In this challenge, we're getting started with conditional statements.
-Check out the Tutorial tab for learning materials and an instructional video!

 ### Task
 Given an integer,n , perform the following conditional actions: